 Children, birds and bears.

 Today we will talk about berries.
-Let's check how you know the names and features of berries.
-We go to the village "Zagadkino".
+Let's check how you know the names and characteristics of the berries.
+We go to the village “Zagadkino”.

-You put down the serial number on the pieces of paper and write the answer.
-Let's define a connoisseur of berries.
+You put a serial number on pieces of paper and write the answer.
+Let's identify a berry connoisseur.

 1) Red and grainy,